-Course Overview: This course is about scientific thinking and an appreciation of the achievements and constraints of science.
-Whereas the examples will often be from the field of Speech, Hearing and Language Sciences, the course is a general introduction to the methods, techniques and art of science.
-Some of the course will be devoted to learning basic methods and concepts in scientific research such as experimental design, manipulation of independent and dependent variables and statistical analysis.
+Course Overview: This course is about critical evaluation of the conclusions and implications of scientific studies.
+A main focus will be how there is an interaction between how humans have evolved to process information and our current means of accessing information digitally.
+Whereas the examples will often be from the field of Speech, Hearing and Language Sciences, the course will include examples from across many fields including psychology, neuroscience, astrology and even quantum physics.
+Some of the course will be devoted to learning the methods and concepts in scientific research such as experimental design, manipulation of independent and dependent variables and statistical analysis.
 However, the majority of the course is devoted to a discussion of how to interpret scientific findings, how to determine if a question is scientifically answerable and how to use science to inform therapies and our everyday lives, based on newly published articles featured in the press.
 The course is designed to be extremely interactive both during class time and online outside of class.
-Opportunities for practicing scientific thinking and intuition will be offered throughout in order to strengthen these mental abilities.
+Opportunities for practicing critical thinking and intuition will be offered throughout in order to strengthen these mental abilities.
 In addition, participants will be provided opportunities to interact with scientists to appreciate their drive and passion and what questions they feel need to be answered in their field.